Limiting Reagent (Reactant)

 The actual molar ratio is less than required, which means that Na is the limiting reagent.

-Step 3: To determine the remaining amount of excess reagent.
+Step 3: Determine the remaining amount of excess reagent.

 The excess reagent is Cl2.